Diamantine Picard functors of rigid spaces: Introduction

 \cref{t:representability-of-et-Picard-functor-intro} and \cref{t:representability-of-v-Picard-functor-intro} are of interest in their own right, but our main motivation for studying diamantine Picard varieties is an application to the $p$-adic Simpson correspondence:

-The reason why we need to use perfectoid test objects in this context is that in \cite{heuer-geometric-Simpson-Pic} we describe a class of ``topological torsion'' line bundles $L$ on $X$ characterised by the property that $L$ extends to a line bundle on the adic space $X\times \wh{\Z}$ such that the specialisation of $L$ at $n\in \Z\subseteq \wh{\Z}$ is isomorphic to $L^n$.
-We would like these to be precisely the line bundles which induce a homomorphism of adic groups $\wh{\Z}\to \uPic_X$.
+The reason why perfectoid test objects appear naturally in this context is that in \cite{heuer-geometric-Simpson-Pic} we describe a class of ``topological torsion'' line bundles $L$ on $X$ characterised by the property that $L$ extends to a line bundle on the adic space $X\times \wh{\Z}$ such that the specialisation of $L$ at $n\in \Z\subseteq \wh{\Z}$ is isomorphic to $L^n$.
+We would like these to be precisely those line bundles which induce a homomorphism of adic groups $\wh{\Z}\to \uPic_X$.
 This is guaranteed by \cref{t:representability-of-et-Picard-functor-intro}.

-While this serves as our original motivation to consider diamantine Picard functors, \cref{t:representability-of-v-Picard-functor-intro} gives a much deeper connection, namely it shows that the $p$-adic Simpson correspondence in one rank can has an incarnation as a comparison of moduli spaces: The short exact sequence in \cref{t:representability-of-v-Picard-functor-intro} gives a geometrisation of the equivalence between $v$-line bundles and Higgs line bundles of \cite[\S5]{heuer-v_lb_rigid}.
-It says that $\uPic_{X,v}^\diamondsuit$ is a rigid analytic moduli space of $v$-line bundles, and that it is a $\uPic_{X,\et}^\diamondsuit$-torsor over $\mathcal A:=H^0(X,\wtOm^1_X)\otimes_K \G_a$ in a natural way.
-As the same is true for the moduli space $\mathbf{Higgs}_1:=\uPic_{X,\et}^\diamondsuit\times\mathcal A$ of Higgs line bundles, this exhibits $\uPic_{X,v}^\diamondsuit$ as an \'etale twist of $\mathbf{Higgs}_1$.
-As we explain in detail in the sequel \cite{heuer-geometric-Simpson-Pic}, this defines a geometric non-abelian Hodge correspondence in rank one.
+While this was our original motivation to study diamantine Picard functors, \cref{t:representability-of-v-Picard-functor-intro} exhibits a much deeper connection, namely it paves the way for a new understanding of the $p$-adic Simpson correspondence as a geometric comparison of moduli spaces: The short exact sequence in \cref{t:representability-of-v-Picard-functor-intro} gives a geometrisation of the equivalence between $v$-line bundles and Higgs line bundles of \cite[\S5]{heuer-v_lb_rigid}.
+Geometrically speaking, it says that there is a rigid analytic moduli space of $v$-line bundles $\uPic_{X,v}^\diamondsuit$ which is a $\uPic_{X,\et}^\diamondsuit$-torsor over $\mathcal A:=H^0(X,\wtOm^1_X)\otimes_K \G_a$ in a natural way.
+As the same is true for the moduli space $\mathbf{Higgs}_1:=\uPic_{X,\et}^\diamondsuit\times\mathcal A$ of Higgs line bundles, we find that $\uPic_{X,v}^\diamondsuit$ is an \'etale twist of $\mathbf{Higgs}_1$ over $\mathcal A$.
+As we explain in detail in the sequel \cite{heuer-geometric-Simpson-Pic}, this leads to a geometric non-abelian Hodge correspondence in rank one.

+The present article is therefore the first in a series on the geometrisation of the p-adic Simpson correspondence.
+Indeed, in \cite{HX}, we will show that when $X$ is a curve, the perspective that the moduli space of v-vector bundles is a twist of the moduli space of Higgs bundles generalises to objects of higher rank.